drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/09 17:14_ The effect of its anti-social nature on the robustness of Talking Rule Spoons is probably less than that of the flakiness of language prompts in generating language in an EFL version.

 _01/09 17:05_ I wonder about the robustness of the game outside the Glassman family circle.
 Glassman's wife taught him the Talking Rule extension.
 If I were still teaching English as a Foreign Language, I would try to substitute card runs that potentially form sentences and have ousted players bid for the grammaticality of proffered sentences as in Mario Rinvolucri's Grammar Auction.
 Or perhaps bidding for the UNgrammaticality, which would be interpretable as criticism of the player and cause for ousting.